The Studios of Key West: Performances

 Performance at The Studios of Key West includes dance, performance art, small-scale theatrical productions, and burlesque and circus arts.
 Highlights have included the following: Tonya Pinkins (Jelly’s Last Jam, Tony award) presented a workshop reading of her new play with a cast from New York, Charlottesville, and Key West; Tony Shalhoub, Marisa Tomei, Alyssa Milano, Joy Behar, Judith Light, Michael R. Jackson, and many others participated in Between Two Palms, a series of 44 one-hour streaming conversations with artists; Michael Urie (Ugly Betty), Ann Harada (Avenue Q original cast), Constance Shulman (Orange is the New Black), and Colby Lewis performed in Smithtown, a streaming play reviewed by the New York Times and The New Yorker; Blake Hunter (writer/producer, Who’s the Boss, WKRP in Cincinnati) wrote and staged a full-length musical; Mark Campbell (Pulitzer Award, Stonewall) co-presented an evening of original American opera shorts; Norbert Leo Butz (2-time Tony winner, Bloodline, Dirty Rotten Scoundrels, Catch Me If You Can) performed a benefit show for hurricane victims; Dave Barry (humorist), Mike Peters and Mike Luckovich (cartoonists), who share 4 Pulitzers between them, lectured on politics and humor.

 Lectures

-The Studios presents several speakers of note each year.
+The Studios have always been home to lectures, panel discussions, and scholarly presentations.
+The organisation hosts symposia and speakers of note each year.
 For example, it recently hosted American newspaper columnist and former assistant managing editor of The Washington Post Eugene Robinson and Pulitzer Prize for Drama winner Ayad Akhtar.
 Bob Perlow presented "Tales from Hollywood," which revealed an inside look at shows he's worked on from Laverne & Shirley and Cheers to The Tonight Show.

 Past events in the free lecture series have include leading writing and cultural figures such as Calvin Trillin, Jean Carper, Lee Smith, Lou Harris, former US Poet Laureate Maxine Kumin, poet Billy Collins, and authors James Gleick, Barbara Ehrenreich, Judy Blume, and Meg Cabot.